JohnScience/midpoint/DESIGN.md

 * Round down (towards `MIN`);
 * Round towards `0`;

-and [user16251] proposed another dimension for the rounding behavior: rounding towards even, which as he claims can be useful for fixed-point arithmetic.
+and [user16251] proposed another dimension for the rounding behavior: rounding towards even, which as they claim can be useful for fixed-point arithmetic.

 ### Systematization